dan1212111/movieFinder/README.md

 # Movie Finder

-### A user-friendly website for film fanatics, artists and the curious.
-Using the ImDb database, Movie Finder allows the user to select movies or Tv shows, view info like ratings, starlist, various posters...
-And then add them to a watchlist.
+### A user-friendly website aimed at film fanatics and artists.

+Using the ImDb database, Movie Finder allows the user to select movies or TV shows and view info like its ratings, star lists, various poster designs...
+And add to a watchlist.

 Built with React, Javascript, CSS, MUI, Node.js, Prisma ORM, Express, PostgreSQL and deployed with Heroku and Netlify.

 ## Visit